What You’ll Need For A Photo Scavenger Hunt

 3. Neighborhood Scavenger Hunt

-You don’t have to travel far to adventure.
+You don’t have to travel far to go on an adventure.
 You can do it right in your neighborhood.
 Round up the kids and their friends and have fun discovering all the ins and outs of your community.

 4. Nature Scavenger Hunt